20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Calculating a physically accurate rendering of redshift is an extremely involved process, and I am not aware of any visually accurate simulations of this.
 This may surprise you if you know general relativity, because the equations for redshift are very simple.
 I will outline the full process below of rendering redshift, and then we will use a visual approximation to skip the difficult steps

 1. We first need a skymap across all frequencies, giving us the different intensities.
 A good starting point is over [here](http://aladin.cds.unistra.fr/hips/list), luckily we live in 2024 and a significant amount of this information is simply public - unfortunately these skymaps do not come with what units their intensity data is in, making them unusable[^digging] .
-Still, you can go find the original surveys - although it often requires significant digging
+Still, you can go find the original surveys - although it often requires significant digging.
+An alternative is to have a known analytic distribution, like a blackbody radiator

 [^digging]: This step is the bottleneck for actually achieving what we're trying to do here.
 Try as I might, I cannot find any standardised way to obtain anything corresponding to physical units (instead of raw data in unknown units).
 If you know, please contact me!
 It looks like [adadin](https://aladin.cds.unistra.fr/hips/HipsIn10Steps.gml) may be able to do what we want, but its certainly not straightforward.
 Apparently the 'default' unit is ADU, which is the raw CCD readout data, but its not even vaguely clear how to go about converting this into a calibrated physical unit